samuelsmal/ss_fs14/7-Parallel Matrix Multiplication/README.md

 Will in addition to `make clean` will remove the binary.

-## Program overview
+## Program details

-Follow the trail from `main.cpp`...
+Since the openMP and the serial version require different code than the pthread version, we made several implementations.
+Both are roughly the same, the ideas are all functions calls are the same.
+Pthread's version needs some additional casting and memory loading though, but this is due to pthread's structure.
+OpenMP might do something like this under the hood.

 ### Deadlocks

 No usage of mutexes.
+Since access is given through pointers and values are either writen once or never.